 Soft Skills to Pay the Bills: Mastering Soft Skills for Workplace Success

 This is a curriculum focused on teaching “soft” or workforce readiness skills to youth, including youth with disabilities.
-Created as an introduction to workplace interpersonal and professional skills, the curriculum is targeted for youth ages 14-21; this may be extremely useful for adult education programs: http://www.dol.gov/odep/topics/youth/softskills
+Created as an introduction to workplace interpersonal and professional skills, the curriculum is targeted for youth 14-21, but may be useful for adult literacy students: Soft Skills link

-TESOL “Engage, Support, Connect: Leveraging Digital Tools to Meet the Needs of our Diverse Learners”
+Tesol “Engage, Support, Connect: Leveraging Digital Tools to Meet the Needs of our Diverse Learners”